rstats-tln/hw-2-AleksandraMurre/index.md

 reference line.
 The function `coord_fixed()` ensures that the line produced by `geom_abline()` is at a 45-degree angle.
 If we remove `coord_fixed()`, then the line would not be at 45-degree angle anymore.
+Points are above line which means that highway drive is more economical that drive in city.
+If points were below line, that will tell us that those cars are more economical in city than in highway.

   - What is the default geom associated with stat\_summary()?